joggrdocs/joggr-templates/examples/microservice/docs/how-to-contact-repo-owner.md

 In this document you will learn all of the following:

-* How to report issues
+* How to report an issue

-* Where to post questions
+* Where to ask general questions

 * How to make feature requests

-* How to view upcoming features & our roadmap
+* How to view upcoming features on our roadmap

 # Report an Issue